railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_workflow.rst

 In this case, you would want OpenERP to automatically set the price in response to each goods receipt movement into the warehouse.
 The deliveries (exit from stock) have no impact on the product price.

-.. tip:: Calculating the price
+.. tip:: Calculating the Price

    At each goods receipt, the product price is recalculated using the following accounting formula:
    NP = (OP * QS + PP * QR) / (QS + QR), where the following notation is used: